Canvas Connections artist Lisa Larson Lee profile picture

 LISA LARSON LEE

-ABSTRACTED JOURNEYS: MINING MEMORIES, SOUL, AND SURROUNDINGS.
+ABSTRACTED JOURNEYS: MINING MEMORIES, SOUL, AND SURROUNDINGS

 Lisa Larson Lee is an intuitive abstract artist who creates colourful, bold, textural work to excite the senses.